bowdoin-algorithms-s23/bowdoin-algorithms-s23.github.io/syllabus.md

-### Key Tips
+**Tips:**

 You will  find this class to be difficult.
 What makes it hard is that the material is theoretical and spans many levels of abstraction, and that coming up with algorithms is both an art and a science: there is no systematic way to have an idea, and problems that seem very similar, may have very different solutions.
 Working on an algorithms assignment will seem easier than working on a programming assignment in Data Structures (argh, those bugs).
 When you write code, the process of getting your code to work forces you to correct your logic until it is correct and the program does what it's supposed to do.
 When you come up with an algorithm, you have to rely on yourself to think through all its details carefully; you need to figure out if it has bugs without implementing it.
 Thinking through your idea and all the cases that might happen --- it all happens in your head.
 There is no computer to tell you that you have bugs, that your logic has holes,  _YOU_ need to do that.
 In this class it will be easy to come up with algorithms that work partially.
 The hard part will be coming up with an algorithm that is  fully correct and efficient.
 That's the beauty of it.

 Here are some suggestions for doing well :